New York Domestic Violence Attorney

 Common Defenses Against Domestic Violence Charges

 There are several defenses that may be used in a domestic violence case in New York City.
-These defenses can be used to challenge the evidence against the accused or to argue that the accused had a justifiable reason for their actions.
+These defenses may challenge the evidence against the accused or argue that the accused had a justifiable reason for their actions.
 Some common defenses against domestic violence charges in NYC include:

 Self-Defense